devoxx/CallForPapers/README.md

 A program committee can then vote, ask questions to speaker and finally, build an Agenda for a conference.
 The CFP offers also a REST API with the list of selected talks, speakers and the schedules.

-In 2015, the Devoxx France's CFP received 681 proposals for 220 slots.
-The 16 members of the technical committee for Devoxx FR did more than 6700 reviews in 2 months.

 # Contributors

 Original author: Nicolas Martignole [@nmartignole](http://www.twitter.com/nmartignole)